Franz J. Ingelfinger: Life and career

 The Ingelfinger rule is named after him.
 In 1969, one of Ingelfinger's first acts as editor of NEJM was to draw up rules for authors forbidding prior submission or publication of their work in other media.
 This stipulation for authors and the related press embargo were designed to ensure that the articles published were original and "newsworthy."
 It also helped prevent what later NEJM editors called science by press conference, the practice of going directly to the media with scientific results rather than waiting for the peer review process designed to check the work for errors and flaws.

+He used catchy titles for his editorials; for example in 1973, when Clean Air Act standards were lowered during the energy crisis: "Fighting carcinogens with underwear".

 He served as president of the American Gastroenterological Association.
 In 1979 he was presented the George Kober Medal of the Association of American Physicians, given to leaders in academic medicine, research and teaching.
-He died from complications of esophageal cancer in Boston, Massachusetts.
+He died in 1980, aged 69 from complications of esophageal cancer in Boston, Massachusetts.